Fungi/foraging workshops at Brede, East Sussex.

-These events take place in private woodland in south-east Sussex.
-Here we have a semi-permanent camp set up, with a campfire kitchen.
-The area ranks among the very best I know for fungi, anywhere.
-We have so far found 45+ species of edible wild fungi in about 20 acres of woodland and meadow.
-I will bring a selection of seasonal species, and participants are encouraged to bring things they’ve found to widen the range even further.
-We aim to cover at least 25 species of interest to a forager (including poisonous ones you need to know how to avoid) during the course of the day, but fungi foraging is always a bit of a lottery.
+These workshops take place (mostly) on Sundays, in secluded private woodland a few miles north of Hastings, and their primary focus is fungi.
+The area is unspoiled semi-natural ancient woodland in the High Weald AONB, and the best I know for fungal biodiversity, anywhere.
+So far we have found nearly 60 species of edible wild fungi in about 20 acres of woodland and adjacent fields.
+I also bring a selection of things collected the day before, so you can familiarise yourself with some species we don’t expect to find on site, and participants are encouraged to bring things they’ve found to widen the range even further.
+We aim to cover at least 20 fungi of interest to a forager (including poisonous ones), but fungi foraging is always a bit of a lottery.

-The exact format of these events depends on the time of year, the weather and the availability of fungi.
-We will cover all the fungi which are fruiting, and pay more attention to the edible wild plants if there are fewer fungi around.
-In the unlikely event that there are too few fungi to justify the event, I will warn people and give them the opportunity to reschedule.
-What is the best time to go fungi foraging / do I ever cancel/postpone events?
+The exact format depends on the weather and the availability of fungi.
+We will cover all the fungi which are fruiting, and pay more attention to edible wild plants if there are fewer fungi around.
+Very occasionally, during heatwave/drought conditions, there are too few fungi to justify holding the event.
+If so I will warn people and give them the opportunity to reschedule.
+I leave my November calendar clear for this reason (typically we can hold these events until mid-November (see What is the best time to go fungi foraging / do I ever cancel/postpone events?)).

 This year we are also going to run workshops in August.
 It is impossible to predict how much fungi will be around — sometimes there are a lot of fungi fruiting in late August, sometimes there are none.
 So these events may focus strongly on edible plants, or may be a balance of plants and fungi, depending on conditions.

 Please do note that you will need to be reasonably fit to get the best out of these events — we do not walk all that far, but like most ancient woodland on the High Weald, hills are involved.